sakaiproject/sakai/plus/docs/TESTING.md

 as 'admin' unless you add an email address to the admin account.

-Create a Sakai Site as the instructor and add the student account to the site - we will call this the "Main Site" - this site will serve as a proxy for the launch, roster, and gradebook as if it were in in Canvas/D2L/Blackboard, etc.
+Create a Sakai Site as the instructor and add the student account to the site - we will call this the "Main Site" - this site will serve as a proxy for the launch, roster, gradebook, and Plus launching tool as if it were in in Canvas/D2L/Blackboard, etc.

 Don't log into the student yet - they should just be in the roster in the main site.

-As instructor, add the Gradebook and Lessons to the Main Site.
-Place the "SakaiPlus Launch" in Lessons in the Main Site and tell it to open in a new window.
-Later you should test that if you lauch sakai.site from SakaiPlus in an iframe - it will escape to a new window.
-Launches to specific tools should stay in the iframe - the entire site launch should force itself out of the iframe.
+As instructor, add the Gradebook, Lessons, and the Plus Launcher to the Main Site.

 Launch the Sakai Plus Link from the Main Site.
-You should now have two tabs - one on the Main Site and one on the Plus Site - they will have the same name and you can't change that.
+It should escape from the iframe and open in a new tab.
+You should now have two tabs - one on the Main Site and one on the Plus Site.

-SakaiPlus keeps the name synchronized at each launch.
+You can change the description in the Plus site as the Instructor, but to change the site title, you need to go in as admin -> Administration Workspace -> Sites - and then find the site and edit the title.
+Editing the title will let you SakaiPlus keeps the name synchronized at each launch.

 From the Plus site, look at Site Info and verify that the roster has both the instructor and student (i.e. before the student has even launched SakaiPlus).